ymccathy/f1-pitstop-strategy-ml/README.md

 # Contributions
 Sylvia Guo and Cathy Chen collaborated closely and split the work evenly throughout this project.

 They brainstormed the project topic and research direction together, spending approximately 8 hours researching the prior work, refining the problem scope, selecting appropriate models, deciding relevant features, and determining evaluation metrics.
-This included framing pit-stop prediction as a sequential learning problem and identifying suitable performance measures for rare events.
+This included framing pitstop prediction as a sequential learning problem and identifying suitable performance measures for rare events.

 Cathy focused on data collection and preprocessing, implementing the FastF1 API pipeline to gather, clean, and merge over 120,000 laps of race data across multiple seasons.
 She also addressed technical challenges related to multi-year data extraction.
 This stage took approximately 8 hours.